HarmonyOS: Release

-On April 11, 2024, it has been reported that Huawei opened the registration and rolled out public beta of HarmonyOS 4.2 for 24 devices.
-On the same day, the company announced its incoming HarmonyOS 5.0 operating system version of Galaxy Edition version under HarmonyOS NEXT system that will first be released as open beta program for developers and users at its annual Huawei Developer Conference in June 2024 before Q4 commercial consumer release with upcoming Mate 70 flagship, among other ecosystem devices.
+On April 11, 2024, it was reported that Huawei opened the registration and rolled out the public beta of HarmonyOS 4.2 for 24 devices.
+On the same day, the company announced its incoming HarmonyOS 5.0 operating system version of Galaxy Edition version under the HarmonyOS NEXT system, which would first be released as an open beta program for developers and users at its annual Huawei Developer Conference in June 2024.
+The commercial consumer release with upcoming other devices, like the Mate 70 flagship, would follow in Q4.

-On April 18, 2024, Huawei Pura 70 flagship series lineup received HarmonyOS 4.2.0.137 update, after release.
+On April 18, 2024, Huawei Pura 70 flagship series lineup received the HarmonyOS 4.2.0.137 update, after release.

-On April 17, 2024, Huawei's chairman Eric Xu revealed plans to push native HarmonyOS NEXT system for next gen HarmonyOS in global markets as the company's focus at Huawei's Analyst Summit 2024 (HAS 2024) to Chinese and international press which was reported in various international outlets on April 22, 2024.
+On April 17, 2024, Huawei's chairman Eric Xu revealed plans to push the native HarmonyOS NEXT system for next gen HarmonyOS in global markets as the company's focus at Huawei's Analyst Summit 2024 (HAS 2024) to the Chinese and international press.

-On May 17, 2024, during the HarmonyOS Developer Day (HDD) event, Huawei announced HarmonyOS upgrade with the new HarmonyOS NEXT base will begin commercial use by September with over 800 million units of devices and 4,000 apps in use for a target of 5,000 apps at launch.
+On May 17, 2024, during the HarmonyOS Developer Day (HDD) event, Huawei announced a HarmonyOS upgrade with the new HarmonyOS NEXT base beginning commercial use by September with over 800 million devices and 4,000 apps in use.
+A total of 5,000 apps was targeted for launch.

-On June 21, 2024, during the Huawei Developer Conference (HDC) keynote, Huawei announced HarmonyOS NEXT Developer Beta for registered developers and 3,000 pioneer users on limited models such as Huawei Mate 60 Series, Huawei Mate X5 Series and Huawei MatePad Pro 13.2 tablet.
-The consumer beta version is expected to be released in August 2024 while the stable build to be made available in Q4 2024.
-During the conference, Huawei formerly announced in-house Cangjie programming language for the new native system alongside releasing the Developer Preview Beta recruitment program.
+On June 21, 2024, during the Huawei Developer Conference (HDC) keynote, Huawei announced HarmonyOS NEXT Developer Beta for registered developers and 3,000 pioneer users on limited models such as the Huawei Mate 60 Series, Huawei Mate X5 Series and Huawei MatePad Pro 13.2 tablet.
+The consumer beta version was expected to be released in August 2024, while the stable build would be made available in Q4 2024.
+During the conference, Huawei formally announced the in-house Cangjie programming language for the new native system, alongside the release of the Developer Preview Beta recruitment program.

-On October 22, 2024, at the Huawei HarmonyOS Next event, it was officially revealed as "pure blood" HarmonyOS NEXT 5 brand transitioning to HarmonyOS 5, incorporated as HarmonyOS 5.0.0 version, for public beta with 2025 expansions.
-Ahead of flagship devices with stable builds factory in November.
+On October 22, 2024, at the Huawei HarmonyOS Next event, it was officially revealed as "Native" HarmonyOS NEXT brand transitioning to HarmonyOS 5, incorporated as HarmonyOS 5.0.0 version, for public beta with 2025 expansions.
+Ahead of flagship devices with stable builds factory on November 26, 2024.

-Subsequent HarmonyOS Next releases of HarmonyOS 5 iterations starting with HarmonyOS 5.0.1 version launched on May 19, 2025, alongside HarmonyOS powered MateBook Pro and Fold PCs launch after the launch of Huawei Pura X and beta program on March 20, 2025, for 14 devices.
+Subsequent HarmonyOS NEXT releases of HarmonyOS 5 iterations, starting with version 5.0.1, launched on May 19, 2025, with the MateBook Pro and Fold PCs launch after the Huawei Pura X, the first phone to launch with full pre-installation of HarmonyOS 5 on March 20, 2025.
+The beta program was also launched for 14 devices.

-On July 23, 2025, Huawei launched HarmonyOS 5.1 for 30+ compatible devices after the launch of Huawei Watch 5 on May 16, 2025, and Pura 80 series on June 11, 2025.
+On July 23, 2025, Huawei launched HarmonyOS 5.1 for 30+ compatible devices after the launch of Huawei Watch 5 on May 16, 2025, and the Pura 80 series on June 11, 2025.